mmistakes/minimal-mistakes/_drafts/2023-04-15-functional-error-handling-in-kotlin.md

 }
 ```

-As we can see, mixing up the `let` function with the `?.` operator, we can easily map a nullable value.
-In a similar way, we can simulate the `filter` function on a nullable value.
-In this case, we'll use the `?.` operator and the `takeIf` function.
+We can easily map a nullable value by mixing up the `let` function with the `?.` operator.
+Similarly, we can simulate the `filter` function on a nullable value.
+We'll use the `?.` operator and the `takeIf` function in this case.
 So, let's add a new function to our service that returns if a job is an Apple job:

 ```kotlin
 fun isAppleJob(id: JobId): Boolean =
     jobs.findById(id)?.takeIf { it.company.name == "Apple" } != null
 ```

 As we can see, we used the `takeIf` in association with the `?.` operator to filter the nullable value.
-The `takeIf` receives as parameter a lambda with receiver, where the receiver is the original type (not the nullable type).
+The `takeIf` receives a lambda with receiver as a parameter, where the receiver is the original type (not the nullable type).

 Now, we can change the `main` method to use the new function: